hackclub/hackclub/workshops/konami_code/README.md

 If you haven't created an account on [repl.it](https://repl.it), make sure you do so to save this wonderful piece of creation!

-If you face any difficulties in signing up watch [this](https://www.youtube.com/watch?v=Mtqp4CUepk0).
+If you face any difficulties in signing up, [watch this](https://www.youtube.com/watch?v=Mtqp4CUepk0).

 Now it is up to you!
 Do anything with this project, try to implement an easter egg similar to this in your other websites!

 Check out these crazy examples!

 - [CTF Example](https://repl.it/@FaisalSayed1/Konami-Code-Example-1)
 - [Mission Impossible](https://repl.it/@FaisalSayed1/Konami-Code-Example-2)
 - [Hackclubber?](https://repl.it/@FaisalSayed1/Konami-Code-Example-3)
 - [!pwned](https://repl.it/@FaisalSayed1/Konami-Code-Example-4)
 - [Spinning Portfolio](https://repl.it/@FaisalSayed1/Konami-Code-Example-5)

-Check out what other hackclubbers have built!
+Check out what other Hack Clubbers have built!

 - [Tanishq](https://konami.tanishqsoni.repl.co/) - [Src Code](https://repl.it/@tanishqsoni/konami#index.html)
 - [Aaryan](https://konami.aaryanporwal.repl.co/) - [Src Code](https://repl.it/@aaryanporwal/konami#index.html)
 - [JackTDC](https://rapidniceregister.jacktdc.repl.co/) - [Src Code](https://repl.it/@JackTDC/RapidNiceRegister#index.html)

 Now that you have finished building it, you should share your beautiful creation with other people!
 Remember, it's as easy as giving them your URL!